neilscudder/paradigm/README.md

 # paradigm v1.0.4

-Establish and maintain access to services on remote client machines.
 Paradigm creates remote port forwarding tunnels over ssh to consolidate the service ports of many client machines on a single server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>